 The Omnipresence of the Holy Spirit

-God’s spirit is ever where present, or omnipresent.
+God’s spirit is every were present, or omnipresent.
 How else can he minister to his whole creation at the same time?
 He can hear the prayers of someone in New York City while also hearing the prayers of someone in Beijing China and Bombay India.
-He is from everlasting to everlasting and from sea to sea.
+He is from everlasting to everlasting and from everlasting

 He dwells within us and goes wherever we go.
 He knows our thoughts afar off, and our yesterdays and tomorrows.
 In Psalm 139: 7 David declares there is no place he can run or hide from his presence.
 We are never, ever alone!